MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-event-based-updates-windows-defender-antivirus.md

 If you have enabled cloud-delivered protection, Windows Defender AV will send files it is suspicious about to the Windows Defender cloud.
 If the cloud service reports that the file is malicious, and the file is detected in a recent protection update, you can use Group Policy to configure Windows Defender AV to automatically receive that protection update.
 Other important protection updates can also be applied.

-**Use Group Policy to automatically download recent updates based on cloud-delivered protection:**
+### Use Group Policy to automatically download recent updates based on cloud-delivered protection

 1. On your Group Policy management machine, open the [Group Policy Management Console](https://technet.microsoft.com/library/cc731212.aspx), right-click the Group Policy Object you want to configure and click **Edit**.